AlbertSnows/GroupOfPictures/README.md

 run a dox2unix command to fix this, or set your git to use LF globally, or something else.

-In which case,
-you'll have to try again.
-In the meantime, you can use `./gradlew bootRun` to spin up the API and run the project.
+You can also use `./gradlew bootRun` to spin up the API and run the project.
 Endpoint is `localhost:8080`.

 ## Additional work